NIRCam Wide Field Slitless Spectroscopy APT Template

 - READOUT PATTERN: The NIRCam detectors are read out continuously, 10.7 s per frame.
 Groups of frames are averaged according to readout patterns to reduce data volume for long exposures.
 Of the 9 readout patterns, RAPID, BRIGHT2, SHALLOW4, MEDIUM8, and DEEP8 are currently recommended as yielding higher signal to noise for faint sources (Robberto 2009, 2010; and more recent tests with the ETC).

 - GROUPS/INT: The number of groups to save per integration.
 Multiple groups are desirable to enable "up-the-ramp" fitting to observed count rates.
 The resulting integration time is relevant for saturation.
 Each integration is preceded and followed by detector resets.

 - INTEGRATIONS/EXP: The number of integrations per exposure.
 Multiple dithers are preferred over multiple integrations to improve data quality, though dithers will increase overheads somewhat.

 - ETC Wkbk.Calc ID: The ETC workbook and calculation ID used to determine the exposure setup can be entered here.

-Users should consult the Exposure Time Calculator, ETC, to achieve sufficient signal-to-noise for their science without saturating during each integration.
-Approximate sensitivity curves for 10,000-second exposures are available at NIRCam Wide Field Slitless Spectroscopy.
+Users should consult the Exposure Time Calculator, ETC, to achieve sufficient signal to noise for their science without saturating during each integration.
+Approximate sensitivity curves for 10,000 s exposures are available at NIRCam Wide Field Slitless Spectroscopy.